srtaalej/bolt-python-assistant-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.
+This directory groups each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.

-**Note**: The `listeners/events` folder is purely educational and demonstrates alternative implementation approaches.
-These listeners are **not registered** and are not used in the actual application.
+:::info[The `listeners/events` folder is purely educational and demonstrates alternative approaches to implementation] These listeners are **not registered** and are not used in the actual application.
 For the working implementation, refer to `listeners/assistant.py`.
 **`/listeners/assistant`**

 Configures the new Slack Assistant features, providing a dedicated side panel UI for users to interact with the AI chatbot.
 This module includes:

-`assistant.py`
+`assistant.py`, which contains two listeners:
-*  `@assistant.thread_started` - Receives an event when users start new app thread.
+*  The `@assistant.thread_started` listener receives an event when users start new app thread.
-*  `@assistant.user_message` - Processes user messages in app threads or from the app **Chat** and **History** tab.
+*  The `@assistant.user_message` listener processes user messages in app threads or from the app **Chat** and **History** tab.

-`llm_caller.py`
-* Handles OpenAI API integration and message formatting.
-Includes the `call_llm()` function that sends conversation threads to OpenAI's models and converts markdown responses to Slack-compatible formatting.
+`llm_caller.py`, which handles OpenAI API integration and message formatting.
+It includes the `call_llm()` function that sends conversation threads to OpenAI's models and converts markdown responses to Slack-compatible formatting.

 ## App Distribution / OAuth